 identical sets: all resources that conform to A also conform to B and any resources that don't conform to B, don't conform to A

 Profiles can be compared to determine their compatibility.
 One such comparison can be found between DAF and QICore.
-Note that this comparison is generated by tooling under ongoing development, and is purely draft content to demonstrate the idea of profile copmarison.
+Note that this comparison is generated by tooling under ongoing development, and is purely draft content to demonstrate the idea of profile comparison.

 pushpull.html